reupen/columns_ui/foo_ui_columns/assets/README.md

 is required.

-Once Docker Desktop installed and running, run `process-assets.cmd` to regenerate the minified SVGs and rendered icon files.
+Once Docker Desktop installed and running, run `process-assets.cmd` to regenerate the minified SVGs and rendered icon and cursor files.

 Currently, there is no automated command to regenerate `vectors\rendered\dark-placeholder-artwork.png` and